Mono Lake: Native Americans

 The indigenous people of Mono Lake are from a band of the Northern Paiute, called the Kutzadika'a.
 They speak the Northern Paiute language.
 The Kutzadika'a traditionally forage alkali fly pupae, called kutsavi in their language.

 The term "Mono" is derived from "Monachi", a Yokuts term for the tribes that live on both the east and west side of the Sierra Nevada.

 During early contact, the first known Mono Lake Paiute chief was Captain John.

 The Mono tribe has two bands: Eastern and Western.
 The Eastern Mono joined the Western Mono bands' villages annually at Hetch Hetchy Valley, Yosemite Valley, and along the Merced River to gather acorns, different plant species, and to trade.
 The Western Mono and Eastern Mono traditionally lived in the south-central Sierra Nevada foothills, including Historical Yosemite Valley.

-Present day Mono Reservations are currently located in Big Pine, Bishop, and several in Madera County and Fresno County, California.
+Present-day Mono Reservations are currently located in Big Pine, Bishop, and several in Madera County and Fresno County, California.

 Conservation efforts

 The city of Los Angeles diverted water from the Owens River into the Los Angeles Aqueduct in 1913.
 In 1941, the Los Angeles Department of Water and Power extended the Los Angeles Aqueduct system farther northward into the Mono Basin with the completion of the Mono Craters Tunnel between the Grant Lake Reservoir on Rush Creek and the Upper Owens River.
-So much water was diverted that evaporation soon exceeded inflow and the surface level of Mono Lake fell rapidly.
-By 1982, the lake was reduced to 37688 acre, 69 percent of its 1941 surface area.
+So much water was diverted that evaporation soon exceeded inflow, and the surface level of Mono Lake fell rapidly.
+By 1982, the lake was reduced to 37688 acre, 69% of its 1941 surface area.
 By 1990, the lake had dropped 45 vertical feet and had lost half its volume relative to the 1941 pre-diversion water level.
 As a result, alkaline sands and formerly submerged tufa towers became exposed, the water salinity doubled, and Negit Island became a peninsula, exposing the nests of California gulls to predators (such as coyotes), and forcing the gull colony to abandon this site.

 In 1974, ecologist David Gaines and his student David Winkler studied the Mono Lake ecosystem and became instrumental in alerting the public of the effects of the lower water level with Winkler's 1976 ecological inventory of the Mono Basin.
 The National Science Foundation funded the first comprehensive ecological study of Mono Lake, conducted by Gaines and undergraduate students.
-In June 1977, the Davis Institute of Ecology at the University of California published a report, "An Ecological Study of Mono Lake, California," which alerted California to the ecological dangers posed by the diversion of water from the lake for municipal use.
+In June 1977, the Davis Institute of Ecology at the University of California published a report, "An Ecological Study of Mono Lake, California", which alerted California to the ecological dangers posed by the diversion of water from the lake for municipal use.